 In general, there is a growing effort to make CBs more comprehensive and easier to understand.
 In all of the cases, there are charts, figures, cartoons and text boxes that help in explaining complex information.
 In all of the cases, the documents are well organised and the reader can follow the arguments smoothly.
 Another relevant trend in terms of the format is the length of the documents: 82 per cent have fewer than 25 pages.
-A very interesting feature of the CBs analysed is that in 41 per cent of the cases they are translated into local languages to target a broader share of the population.
+A very interesting feature of the CBs analysed is

-Good practices in the production of a CB: content
+- Good practices in the production of a CB: content

 - Inclusion of a glossary:

 - Ghana 2015, 2016

 - Rwanda 2013, 2015

 - Uganda 2016

 - Extensive information on allocations to subnational governments:

 - Liberia 2012

 - Thorough explanation of on-budget and off-budget support:

 - Liberia 2012, 2013, 2015, 2016

 - Explanation and recommendations on how to participate throughout the budget process:

 - Rwanda 2010, 2011, 2013, 2015

 - Nigeria 2014